iulia-pasov/kafka-assignment/README.md

 * a topic name where the data is sent
 * a path to the JSON file that will be produced

-The first producer, `whole`, sends the whole content of the JSON file to the given topic.
+The first producer, `whole-producer`, sends the whole content of the JSON file to the given topic.
-The second producer, `message`, reads the data from the JSON in a List of messages and sends each message to the given topic.
+The second producer, `message-producer`, reads the data from the JSON in a List of messages and sends each message to the given topic.

 ```
-$ target/kafka-assignment whole producer.props TopicName /path/to/json
+$ target/kafka-assignment whole-producer producer.props TopicName /path/to/json
-$ target/kafka-assignment message producer.props TopicName /path/to/json
+$ target/kafka-assignment message-producer producer.props TopicName /path/to/json
 ```
 ### Running the consumer

+There is only one Java consumer for the kafka-assignment project.
+It reads JSON messages and hashes the username.
+I needs 3 arguments:
+* a path to a configuration file for the Stream properties, default in src/main/resources
+* an input topic name from which JSON messages are read
+* an output topic name where the hashed-user messages are written